phpro/soap-client/UPGRADING.md

 **Note:**

-* The Transport does not contain any last request information anymore.
+* By default, the Transport does not contain any last request information anymore.
+There is a `TraceableTransport` available that you can decorate another transport with in order to get this functionality back.

 ## Dependency upgrades

 * Symfony to LTS (4.4)
 * PHP (^8.0)
 * Removed a lot of old dependencies and suggestions
+* Removed ext-*, since they are required in the specific php-soap packages

 ## Removed deprecations